 We limited our analysis to non-CDPs with a population greater than 6,000 people.
 That left us with 8 cities.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
 South Burlington took the distinction of being the most Hispanic or Latino, while St. Albans was the least Hispanic or Latino city.
 You can download the data here.